Facts on AIDS: A Law Enforcement Guide

 - In the courtroom, whenever possible, refer to biologically contaminated evidence by photographs or in sealed, clear plastic bags.

-- If accidentally exposed, personnel may consider getting post exposure prophylaxis (PEP).
-PEP provides antiviral medications up to four weeks after exposure.
-Medications are most effective if given within the first hour of exposure and no longer than 72 hours.
+- If accidentally exposed to HIV, post exposure prophylaxis (PEP) is available.
+PEP provides antiviral medications for a period of time after exposure.
+PEP is most effective if given within the first hour and no longer than 72 hours after exposure.

 * HIV has been found in the saliva of some HIV-infected patients; however there is no known or suspected case of HIV infection having been transmitted through saliva.
 These precautions are mentioned as good hygiene measures, and are intended to reduce one’s risk of becoming exposed to other infectious agents including hepatitis B or hepatitis C as blood may be present.